 F +44 (0)20 7920 8621

-At the same time, the FRC also published a Feedback statement: Revisions to the UK Corporate Governance Code and Guidance on Audit Committees which summarises the main points from the responses, the decisions taken by the FRC and the reasons for those decisions.
+At the same time, the FRC also published a Feedback Statement and Impact Assessment Enhancing Confidence in Audit: Proposed Revisions to the Ethical Standard, Auditing Standards, UK Corporate Governance Code and Guidance on Audit Committees which summarises the main points from the responses, the decisions taken by the FRC and the reasons for those decisions.